refinedev/refine/.changeset/metal-oranges-hear.md

 };
 ```

-Then you're good to go 🙌, `<DevtoolsProvider>` will tell refine to connect to the devtools server and track your queries and mutations. `<DevtoolsPanel>` will render the devtools UI in your app.
+Then you're good to go 🙌, `<DevtoolsProvider />` will tell refine to connect to the devtools server and track your queries and mutations. `<DevtoolsPanel />` will render the devtools UI in your app.

 Devtools is integrated with `@refinedev/cli` and it will be started automatically in development mode if you have `@refinedev/devtools` installed.